s-baumann/UnivariateFunctions.jl/docs/src/index.md

 ## Date Handling

 * All base dates are immediately converted to floats and are not otherwise saved.
 Thus there is no difference between a `PE_Function` created with a base as a float and one created with the matching date.
 This is done to simplify the code.
-All date conversions is done by finding the year fractions between the date and the global base date of Date(2000,1,1).
+All date conversions is done by finding the year fractions between the date and the global base date of `Date(2000,1,1)`.
 This particular global base date should not affect anything as long as it is consistent.
 It is relatively trivial to change it (in the `date_conversions.jl` file) and recompile however if desired.

 # Examples

 ## For basic algebra:

-Consider we have a two functions f and g and want to add them, multiply them by some other function h, then square it and finally integrate the result between 2.0 and 2.8.
+Consider we have a two functions `f` and `g` and want to add them, multiply them by some other function `h`, then square it and finally integrate the result between 2.0 and 2.8.
 This can be done analytically with `UnivariateFunction`s:
 ```
 f = PE_Function(1.0, 2.0, 4.0, 5)
 g = PE_Function(1.3, 2.0, 4.3, 2)